hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250603968v1-from-real-to-synthetic-synthesizing-millions-of-diversified-and-comp.md

 ---
 layout: default
-title: From Real to Synthetic: Synthesizing Millions of Diversified and Complicated User Instructions with Attributed Grounding
+title: "From Real to Synthetic: Synthesizing Millions of Diversified and Complicated User Instructions with Attributed Grounding"
 ---

 # From Real to Synthetic: Synthesizing Millions of Diversified and Complicated User Instructions with Attributed Grounding